 Through its country offices, and in partnership with governments and other local organizations, UNICEF helps children in Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua and Panama, and in the following island nations and territories in the Caribbean: Anguilla, Antigua and Barbuda, Barbados, British Virgin Islands, Cuba, Dominica, the Dominican Republic, Grenada, Haiti, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago and Turks and Caicos Islands.

-Core to UNICEF's mission is protecting the rights of child migrants on their journeys north through Central and South America, while also addressing conditions that force them to flee their homes in the first place — often unaccompanied by a parent or caregiver.
+Core to UNICEF's mission is protecting the rights of child migrants including those traveling through Mexico and Central America.
+UNICEF works to address the conditions that force children to leave their homes — often unaccompanied by a parent or caregiver — while supporting safe, protective services along migration routes and at key border areas.
 This work includes supporting shelters and service providers at the U.S.-Mexico border and along migration routes.
-Learn more about how UNICEF helps child migrants in the region.

 UNICEF's work also focuses on: